Harry Potter and the Methods of Rationality

-Harry Potter and the Methods of Rationality (HPMOR) is a work of Harry Potter fan fiction by Eliezer Yudkowsky published on FanFiction.Net as a serial from February 28, 2010 to March 14, 2015, totaling 122 chapters and over 660,000 words.
+Harry Potter and the Methods of Rationality (HPMOR) is a work of Harry Potter fan fiction by Eliezer Yudkowsky published on FanFiction.Net as a serial from 28 February 2010, to 14 March 2015, totaling 122 chapters and over 660,000 words.
 It adapts the story of Harry Potter to explain complex concepts in cognitive science, philosophy, and the scientific method.
 Yudkowsky's reimagining supposes that Harry's aunt Petunia Evans married an Oxford professor and homeschooled Harry in science and rational thinking, allowing Harry to enter the magical world with ideals from the Age of Enlightenment and an experimental spirit.
-The fan fiction spans one year, covering Harry's first year in Hogwarts.
-HPMOR has inspired other works of fan fiction, art, and poetry.
-HPMOR is connected to the contemporary rationalist community and is popular among rationalists and effective altruists.
+The fan fiction spans one year, covering Harry's first year at Hogwarts.
+HPMOR has inspired other works of fan fiction, art, and poetry, is connected to the contemporary rationalist community, and is popular among rationalists and effective altruists.

 Plot

-In this fan fiction's alternate universe to the Harry Potter series, Lily Potter magically made her sister Petunia Evans prettier, letting her marry Oxford professor Michael Verres.
-They adopt their orphaned nephew Harry James Potter as Harry James Potter-Evans-Verres and homeschool him in science and rationality.
-When Harry turns 11, Petunia and Professor McGonagall inform him and Michael about the wizarding world and Harry's defeat of Lord Voldemort.
-Harry becomes irritated over wizarding society's inconsistencies and backwardness.
-When boarding the Hogwarts Express, Harry befriends Draco Malfoy over Ron Weasley and teaches him science.
-Harry also befriends Hermione Granger over their scientific inclinations.
+In this fan fiction's alternate Harry Potter series universe, Lily Potter magically made her sister, Petunia Evans, more beautiful, allowing her to marry Oxford professor Michael Verres.
+When their nephew Harry James Potter is orphaned, they adopt him as Harry James Potter-Evans-Verres and homeschool him in science and rationality.
+When Harry turns 11, Petunia and Professor McGonagall reveal the wizarding world and Harry's defeat of Lord Voldemort to him and Michael.
+Harry becomes irritated over the wizarding society's inconsistencies and backwardness.
+When traveling to Hogwarts, Harry becomes distanced from Ron Weasley and befriends Draco Malfoy and Hermione Granger.

-At Hogwarts, the Sorting Hat sends both Harry and Hermione to Ravenclaw and Draco to Slytherin.
-As school begins, Harry earns the trust of McGonagall, bonds with Professor Quirrell (who strives to resurrect the teaching of battle magic) and tests magic through the scientific method with Hermione.
-Harry invents partial transfiguration, which transmutes parts of wholes by applying timeless physics.
-Draco reluctantly accepts Harry's proof against the Malfoys' bigotry against muggle-borns and informs him that Dumbledore burned his innocent mother, Narcissa, alive.
+At Hogwarts, the Sorting Hat sends Harry and Hermione to Ravenclaw and Draco to Slytherin.
+As school begins, Harry comes into conflict with the faculty, befriends Professor Quirrell over their shared dispositions, and analyzes magic through the scientific method with Draco and Hermione.
+His efforts get Draco to question his discriminatory ideology towards Muggle-borns and allow Harry to invent partial Transfiguration, which transmutes parts of wholes by applying timeless physics.
+Quirrell starts a school program involving student armies, embroiling Harry, Hermione, and Draco in further conflict.

 After winter break, Quirrell procures a Dementor to teach students the Patronus charm.
-Though Hermione and Harry initially fail, Harry recognizes Dementors as shadows of death.
-He invents the True Patronus charm, destroying the Dementor.
-After Harry teaches him to cast a regular Patronus, Draco discovers Harry can speak Parseltongue.
-Quirrell reveals himself as a snake Animagus to Harry and convinces him to help spirit a supposedly manipulated Bellatrix Black from Azkaban, exposing Harry to the horrors of prisoners while Dumbledore believes that Voldemort is back.
-After a confrontation, he tells Harry that the Order of the Phoenix made him murder Narcissa to stop Voldemort from taking hostages.
+Though Hermione and Harry initially fail, Harry recognizes Dementors as shadows of death and invents the True Patronus charm, destroying the Dementor.
+After Harry teaches him to cast a regular Patronus, Draco discovers Harry can speak Parseltongue and alleges to him that Dumbledore murdered his mother.
+Quirrell reveals himself as a snake Animagus to Harry and convinces him to help spirit a supposedly manipulated Bellatrix Black from Azkaban, leaving her in hiding and causing Headmaster Dumbledore to believe that Voldemort had returned.